(800) 721-4900

 Unsecured Notes

 Unsecured notes are promissory notes where the borrower does not pledge any collateral to the lender.
 The loan is made to the borrower based solely on the merit of the borrower's ability to repay.
-This results in a riskier investment, and lenders typically require a higher interest rate to compensate for the greater risk.
+These types of notes are typically seen as a generally riskier type of promissory note investment.

 Issuing a Loan From Your Self-Directed IRA

 When issuing a loan from your Self-Directed IRA to a third party, title must be held in the name of your IRA and not in your personal name.
-The exact titling is as follows: "Madison Trust Company Custodian FBO [Your Name] [MTC Account #]."
+The exact titling is as follows: "Madison Trust Company Custodian FBO [First Name] [Last Name] [Madison Trust Account Number]."
 Upon your instruction, Madison Trust Company will send the requested loan amount to the borrower, and the borrower will repay the loan by making payments directly to your IRA.

 Below are the documents you will provide to Madison Trust Company when placing the investment: